isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 Consumer action can help nudge companies into making positive changes.
 You can make the right choice by:

 * Choosing products with less or green packaging.
-Products that have reduced packaging bear the following eco-label
+Products that have reduced packaging carry this eco-label:
 ![Logo for Products with Reduced Packaging](/images/lprp.png)
 * Avoiding single-use disposables
 * Bringing your own reusable bags, containers and utensils